-We communicate with our existing and potential customers directly through our employees and indirectly through our agent and broker partners, who are instrumental in providing information and advisory assistance to both existing and potential policyholders.
-We also use other channels to communicate with our existing and potential customers, such as: (1) direct mailings and email, (2) our website, www.travelers.com, (3) social media and (4) advertising and promotional materials.
+We communicate with our existing and potential customers directly through our employees and indirectly through our agent and broker partners.
+Our agent and broker partners are instrumental in providing information and advisory assistance to both existing and potential policyholders.
+We also use other channels to communicate with our existing and potential customers, such as (1) direct mailings and email, (2) our website, www.travelers.com, (3) social media and (4) advertising and promotional materials.

-The following discussion summarizes how we communicate with our customers in each of our business segments: (1) Personal Insurance, (2) Business Insurance and (3) Bond & Specialty Insurance.
+The following discussion summarizes how we communicate with our customers in each of our three business segments: (1) Personal Insurance, (2) Business Insurance and (3) Bond & Specialty Insurance.
 In addition, we describe the communication approach of our Claim Services organization.